isomerpages/pa-cdcvouchers-r/_merchants/Merchants' FAQ.md

   </li>
 	<li>
     <input type="checkbox" id="accordion9">
-    <label for="accordion9"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#000080">I had previously participated as a merchant in CDC Vouchers 2021.
-Do I auto-qualify or do I still need to register to join CDC Vouchers Scheme 2022 and future tranches?
-Also will I receive the $30 onboarding incentive again for CDC Vouchers Scheme 2022 and future tranches?</span></label>
+    <label for="accordion9"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#000080">I had previously participated as a merchant in the CDC Vouchers Scheme 2022 under the digital scheme.
+Do I need to register again to join this CDC Vouchers Scheme 2023? </span></label>
     <div>
-			<p>No, there is no need to register again to participate in CDC Vouchers 2022 if you have already been onboarded to the CDC Vouchers scheme launched in Dec 2021.
-Our CDC Ambassadors will reach out to you to update on the new scheme and provide the welcome letter. </p>
+			<p>No, there is no need to register again to participate in CDC Vouchers 2023.</p>
-			<p>The $30 onboarding incentive is only for newly onboarded merchants.</p>
     </div>
   </li>
 <li><input type="checkbox" id="accordion10">